 Troopers seize $8,200 worth of heroin, crack and marijuana in Scioto County

+During the traffic stop, troopers said they seized heroin, crack cocaine and marijuana worth approximately $8,200.

 On March 10, at 8:38 a.m., troopers stopped a 2008 Chrysler Town and Country taxi with Ohio registration for a marked lanes violation on U.S. 23.
-During interaction with the passenger, troopers observed a baggy of suspected heroin hanging from his pocket.
-A search of his person revealed approximately 53 grams of heroin, 10 grams of crack cocaine and 5 grams of marijuana.
+During interaction with the passenger, troopers said they observed a bag of suspected heroin hanging from his pocket and a search of his person revealed approximately 53 grams of heroin, 10 grams of crack cocaine and five grams of marijuana.

 The passenger, Kyshen P. Johnson, 21, Columbus, was incarcerated in the Scioto County Jail and charged with possession of heroin, a first-degree felony, and possession of cocaine, a fourth-degree felony.